openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 },
 "dynData": {
 	"rotateSgv": {
         "valueKey": "sgv",
         "minData": 30,
         "maxData": 330
 	},
 ```
-You can see that after the latest view (`"second_hand"`), we added a new `"dynData": {` block that  will containts all animations:
+You can see that after the latest view (`"second_hand"`), we added a new `"dynData": { ... }` block that  will containts all the animations:

 The block defined within `"background"`view was named `"rotateSgv"`, it's the first block you will find into `"dynData"`!

-This block is simple, with a first key named `"valueKey":` that will be used to define which value should be used. in this case `"sgv"` is a "keyValue" that defines BG value (note that in most cases the keyValue has the same name that the view that shows this information).
+This block is simple: you have a first key named `"valueKey":` that will be used to define which value should be used. in this case `"sgv"` is a "keyValue" that defines BG value (note that in most cases the keyValue has the same name that the view that shows this information).

 Concerning BG value, default min data is set to 39mgdl and max  data is set to 400mgdl (see below §§§ all available keyValues and associated min/max data values).

 Within `"rotateSgv"` block the two additional keys (`"minData":` and `"maxData":`) will be used to tune min and max data to 30 and 330.
-We can that to directly use data value (without any convertion) to rotate background in degrees.
+With these min and max values, we will be able to directly use data value (without any convertion) to rotate background in degrees.
 In this situation all BG values above 330mgdl will be limited to 330, upper limit of the image.

 #### **Chart management**